bejar/MAISeminar/Readme.md

-Master in Artificial Intelligence Seminar (May 2006)
+Master in Artificial Intelligence Seminar (May 2016)
 ===========================

-Python Notebooks
+Python Notebooks and some code